Allergies & Children

 Genetics.
 Allergies run in families.
 For couples where neither parent has allergies, the odds are one in 10 that their baby will develop an allergy.
 For couples where one or both parents have an allergy, the odds are seven in 10 that their baby will develop an allergy.

 Pets.
 Household pets, whether they are furry or short-haired, can cause your child to sneeze and wheeze.
-It is the saliva, urine, fur and dander, or dead skin cells, that can cause an allergic reaction.
+Saliva, urine, fur and dander (dead skin cells) can cause allergic reactions.

 Skin.
 Allergy symptoms may appear as eczema, which are dry, red, scaly patches that itch, or hives, which are red welts on the skin that range in size from tiny dots to very large.